Eva-Kaushik/Interactive-Git/README.md

 - **Cardiovascular Disease Prediction using Machine Learning Techniques** Published in AIP Proceedings
-  Read More

 - **Translational Bioinformatics Ontology In Healthcare with Cloud Computing** Published in IEEE
-  Read More

 - **Galactic Simulation: Visual Perception of Anisotropic Dark Matter** Published in Springer
-  Read More

 - **Postmortem Concentrations: Distributed Privacy-Preserving Blockchain Authentication Framework in Cloud Forensics** Published in Taylor & Francis CRC Press
-  *Link not provided*

 - **Genetically Induced Biomaterial Advances in Medical Sciences** Published in Springer
-  Read More